angt/secret/README.md

 | change KEY         | Change an existing secret.                          |
 | agent CMD [ARG]... | Run a process in a trusted zone.
 Typically a shell. |

+You can use a different store using the `SECRET_STORE` environment variable:

+    $ env SECRET_STORE=<FILE> secret ...

 ## Examples

 Initialize secret for the current user:

     $ secret init

-Add a new generated secret:
+Add a new randomly generated secret:

     $ secret add test
     Password: